BirdeeHub/nixCats-nvim/README.md

 `lazy.nvim` is known for not playing well in conjunction with other package managers, so using it will require a little bit of extra setup compared to the 2 above options.

-## Attention <a name="attention"></a>
+### Important note on package names

-> You may launch your Neovim built via nixCats with any name you would like to choose.
+You may launch your Neovim built via nixCats with any name you would like to choose.

-> The default launch name is the package name in the packageDefinitions set in flake.nix for that package.
+The default launch name is given by package name in `packageDefinitions`.

-> You may then make any other aliases that you please as long as they do not conflict.
+In particular, the desktop file follows the package name, so programs like git will only know where to look if you set that as your `$EDITOR` variable.

-> This means that your $EDITOR variable should match the name in your packageDefinitions set in flake.nix so that stuff like git opens the right thing, because that is what the desktop file is called.
+You may then make any other aliases that you please as long as they do not conflict.

-> If your aliases conflict and you try to install them both to your path via home.packages or environment.systemPackages, it will throw a collision error.
+If you try to install conflicting aliases to your path via `home.packages` or `environment.systemPackages`, you will get a collision error.

-> Nvim does not know about the wrapper script.
+Neovim does not know about the wrapper script.
-> It is still at `<store_path>/bin/nvim` and is aware of that.
+It is still at `<store_path>/bin/nvim` and is aware of that.
-> Thus, this should not cause any issues beyond the way nvim is normally wrapped via the wrappers in nixpkgs.
+Therefore this should not cause any issues beyond how Neovim is normally wrapped in nixpkgs.

-##### (remember to change your $EDITOR variable if you named your package something other than nvim!)
+**Remember to change your `$EDITOR` variable if you named your package something other than nvim!**

 ## Installation <a name="installation"></a>